Southern Area Gold Team

 The 4th of July is coming up.
 Please enjoy your time in the outdoors but use caution.
 You are responsible for fires you start.
 Let’s celebrate our freedom without starting new wildfires.

-Due to today’s forecast rain, there is a small stream flood advisory for Fairbanks.
-This advisory is not likely to impact our fire operation, but always use extreme caution when enjoying the great outdoors.
+Due to recent rains, there is a small stream flood advisory for Fairbanks.
+This advisory is not likely to impact the Delta area significantly, but always use extreme caution when enjoying the great outdoors.

 The Healy Lake Fire started on June 16, 2015 approximately 28 miles southeast of Delta Junction, Alaska.
 The cause was lightning.
 The acreage total today is 10,331.
-The fire is reported as 31% contained.
-With today’s rainfall and winds, the risk of trees falling in the fire area is a safety concern, as well as the significant rise in river levels around the fire.
+The fire is reported as 54% contained.
+New safety concerns have been created by rising river levels and increased risk of trees falling because of the rain and wind

 The Michigan Creek Fire started on June 17, approximately 38 miles northeast of Delta Junction, Alaska.
 This fire is estimated at approximately 9,601 acres and at 0% containment.

 We are preparing long-term fire management strategy that will identify appropriate responses to fire activity as it develops.
-Today’s rain is reducing fire activity, but we are prepared to increase our activity as warming and drying trends occur.
+Recent rain has reduced fire activity significantly.

-Michigan Creek Fire – We will continue to monitor by air, as weather permits.
+Michigan Creek Fire – We will continue to monitor by air.

 There are 2 light helicopters currently assigned to this incident; plus 1 medium helicopter is based here and available, unless needed for initial attack of a new fire or other higher priority use.
 Healy Lake aircraft will support new fires in the Delta response area should they be requested.
-Other resources: 1 Type 1 Crew, 4 Type 2 Crews, 14 Boats, and 1 Water Tender.
+Other resources: 1 Type 1 Crew, 2 Type 2 Crews, 13 Boats, and 2 Water Tenders.

 Restrictions and Closures